 Introduction (BK & SD)

-This document contains a detailed summary of the GasUp app, its functions along with multiple descriptive diagrams displaying the utilities.
+This document contains the detailed requirements of the GasUp app, its functions along with multiple descriptive diagrams displaying the utilities.
 The description model describes the requirements of the system and details the functions.
 The class diagram displays all of the system objects, the attributes, and known methods.
-The use case diagram shows all the possible uses of the system, and the use case scenarios breaks down into more detail.
-Lastly the system sequence diagrams showcase each use case scenario in detail.
+The use case diagram shows all the possible uses of the system, and the use case scenarios breaks down the use cases into more detail.
+Lastly, the system sequence diagrams describe the message flow for each use case scenario in detail.

 Description Model (BK & SD)

-Using text, describe the requirements for your system.
-Expand on the function section from your project plan.
-Include requirements for the following categories: Output, Input, Processes, Performance and Security.

 Input and Output (SD)

-The app will require inputs such as a start destination, zip code, or gas mileage information to properly output directions and accurate miles per gallon calculations.
-Other inputs from the user can include a numerical rating, a review, and user information.
-Outputs include gas stations within a certain radius, gas station convenience stores, and notifications.
+The app will require inputs such as a start destination, zip code, and gas mileage information to properly output directions and accurate miles per gallon calculations.
+Other inputs from the user include a numerical rating and a review of a gas station, and user information including name, ….
+Outputs include gas stations within a certain radius, gas station convenience stores, address, link to directions or map?, reviews, images, gas prices, and notifications of ?.

 Performance (BK)